 Alahuddhin Khiji handed the fort to Maldeo, the chief of Jalore and left after a few days back to Delhi.

-Note1: As per some fables Raja Ratan Singh was captured by Allahuddin Khiji and kept as prisoner and was rescued by Mewar army.
+Note1: As per some fables Raja Ratan Singh was captured by Allahuddin Khiji and kept as prisoner and demanded Rani padmini to come to him but was rescued by Mewar army.
 But there is no concrete proof of that fact.

 Note2: Alahuddin Khilji never came face to face with Maharani Padmini or saw her face in reflection of mirror or water as some legends state